 - You must contact the employer who withheld the tax for assistance.
 Tell the employer to issue a refund and correct their Form 941 Employment Tax Return for the quarter(s) in question.

-If the employer is unwilling to provide a refund – do the following:
+If the employer is unable or unwilling to provide a refund – do the following:

 - Complete IRS Form 843, "A Claim for Refund and Request for Abatement".